ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 190.81 seconds
 ```
-`nmap` & `masscan` give us lots of Ports and services such as `HTTP, FTP, SMB, NFS` running on the machine.
+`nmap` & `masscan` give us lots of Ports and services such as `HTTP, FTP, SMB, NFS` running on the machine, Lets enumerate them accordingly.

 ### FTP - Port 21

-Anonymous login is allowed but it's empty.
+Anonymous login is allowed but the directory is empty.

 ```shell
 cfx:  ~/Documents/htb/remote